openyurtio/openyurt.io/docs/user-manuals/workload/daemon-pod-updater.md

 ### 3）OTA Upgrade Model

 #### OTA Upgrade API
-YurtHub provides two REST APIs for OTA upgrades.
+YurtHub provides three REST APIs for OTA upgrades.

 1. `GET /pods`

    This API allows you to get information about the pods on the node.

+2. `POST /openyurt.io/v1/namespaces/{ns}/pods/{podname}/imagepull`

+   This API requests image pre-pull for a specific pod.
+The path parameters `ns` and `podname` represent the namespace and name of the pod, respectively.
+When called, YurtHub sets the `PodImageReady` condition to `False` with a message containing the target image hash.
+The `image-preheat` controller in Yurt-Manager then creates a short-lived `Job` on that node to pull the new image.
+Once the Job succeeds, the `PodImageReady` condition is set to `True`.

-2. `POST /openyurt.io/v1/namespaces/{ns}/pods/{podname}/upgrade`
+3. `POST /openyurt.io/v1/namespaces/{ns}/pods/{podname}/upgrade`

-   This API allows you to specify and upgrade a DaemonSet Pod.
+   This API triggers the actual pod upgrade.
+It first checks that `PodImageReady` is `True` (image already pulled locally), then proceeds to delete the old pod so the new one is created with the pre-pulled image.
 The path parameters `ns` and `podname` represent the namespace and name of the pod, respectively.

 #### OTA Upgrade Example
 - Create daemonset instance